Why Do Dogs Lick Your Face?

 Why Do Dogs Lick Your Hands?

+In adition the question why do dogs lick your face, do you know why do dogs lick your hands?
 There are a few reasons why dogs might lick your hands.
 One reason is that they enjoy the taste of your skin.
 Dogs have very sensitive noses and can smell things that we can’t.
 This means that they can pick up on the different scents that are on your skin, including sweat, lotion, and soap.

 Another reason why dogs might lick your hands is that they are trying to show you affection.
 Dog licking is a way of showing love and appreciation.
 It’s also a way of asking for attention or asking you to pet them.